Are you ready to hire a virtual assistant (VA)?

 An NDA (non-disclosure agreement) is designed to give you some legal recourse should your VA share any proprietary information from your company with anyone else.
-You’re basically asking them to keep the inner-workings of your business, your client lists, and any other vital information confidential.
+You’re basically asking them to keep the inner-workings of your business, your client lists, and any other vital business information confidential.

 An NCC (non-compete clause) may also be known as a CNC (covenant not to compete).
 When you get an employee to sign this, you are asking them to agree that they will not enter into or start a similar business that is in competition with yours.
-Some of these agreements extend to working for a competitor, barring the employee from doing so within a certain period of their employment with you.The idea is to prevent a former employee or a competitor from gaining competitive advantage through the intimate knowledge they have of your business.
-Click To Tweet
+Some of these agreements extend to working for a competitor, barring the employee from doing so within a certain period of their employment with you.

-Generally, there will always be some kind of time limit on an NCC and they may be limited by geographic areas too.
+Generally, there will always be some kind of time limit on an NCC, and they may be limited by geographic areas too.
 Courts have upheld these as long as they are considered to contain “reasonable limitations” (you can’t ask someone not to compete forever).
 The idea is to prevent a former employee or a competitor from gaining competitive advantage through the intimate knowledge they have of your business.

-One of the best security measures you can take is to do your homework well when it comes to finding a virtual assistant.
+One of the best business security measures you can take is to do your homework well when it comes to finding a virtual assistant.
 If you’re hiring someone on your own and looking for a freelancer, be sure to check their past work and references.

-If you’re looking through any of the platforms like Upwork, candidates will usually have ratings and reviews—just beware that sometimes these have been known to be faked.
+If you’re looking through any of the platforms like Upwork, candidates will usually have ratings and reviews—just beware that sometimes, these have been known to be faked.
 Make sure you can follow up with a real person to check references.

-All of this is quite time-consuming, and can be a little daunting if you aren’t used to hiring team members yourself.
-This is where a third-party, virtual assistant company can save you a lot of legwork.
+All of this is quite time-consuming and can be a little daunting if you aren’t used to hiring team members yourself.
+This is where a third-party, a virtual assistant company, can save you a lot of legwork.
 Again, you’ll want to do some research into the company—does the company have security policies in place to protect its clients?
 Have they got good reviews from clients?

-Another point in favor of your security when using a VA company is that your VA will be under the direct supervision of that company.
+Another point in favor of your data security when using a VA company is that your VA will be under the direct supervision of that company.
 At The Virtual Hub, our VAs are all grouped into teams where quality assurance is monitored and ideas are shared.
 It creates an ecosystem of accountability and productivity, designed to protect clients and give them the best possible experience.

-Fears over the security of the business are a common objection from owners who need help, but just aren’t quite sure whether to go ahead and hire a virtual assistant.
+Fears over the security of the business are a common objection from owners who need support, but just aren’t quite sure whether to go ahead and hire a virtual assistant.
 If you put a few precautions in place though, your business will generally be as safe as any that has co-located employees.